michalrus/git-hooks-code-autoformat/README.md

 Now, for each staged ("git-added") file, an autoformatter will be called, and then the file will be re-added, and only then the `git commit` will continue.
 This might create a problem, see [Known problems](#known-problems) below.

+If an error occurs (e.g. trying to format a not so well-formed XML), an error message is printed and the commit is aborted.

 [Existing formatters](/autoformat)
 -------------------